Title: Prediction of Astrometric Microlensing Events from Gaia DR2 Proper Motions

 First Author’s Institution: Zentrum für Astronomie der Universität Heidelberg, Astronomisches Rechen-Institut

 Gravitational lensing is a peculiar thing.
-It involves a massive object, called a lens, standing between a source and an observer.
-The lens bends light from a source for an observer to see as a ring or bright points arranged around the lens (see Figure 1).
+It involves a massive object, called a lens, bending light from a source for an observer to see as a ring or bright points arranged around the lens (see Figure 1).
 The degree and type of distortion is governed by the mass of the lens as well as the distances between the source, the lens, and the observer.

 Gravitational lensing can occur on a variety of scales.
 Strong lensing produces the dramatic rings and multiple images, employing massive lenses (such as galaxies or galaxy clusters) to do so.
-Weak lensing is more subtle, also having massive lenses distort the images of source galaxies very slightly.
-This slight distortion makes it seem as though the source galaxies are aligned with some field—like iron filings in the presence of a magnet.
+Weak lensing is more subtle, also having massive lenses distort the images of source galaxies just slightly enough to make it seem as though they’re aligned with some field—like iron filings in the presence of a magnet.
 Microlensing involves much smaller lenses, such as stars with planets, and any distortions cannot be directly observed.
 Instead, microlensing results in the source appearing to brighten and dim with a sharp tell-tale peak in its light curve.

 All forms of lensing are useful.
 Microlensing in particular can be used to detect exoplanets and measure the masses of the lens stars very precisely (see this Astrobite for an example of that).
 In this paper, the authors take advantage of the second data release from the Gaia satellite to predict instances of astrometric microlensing, or when the distortion from a lens causes the source to appear to shift position.